SimonMaracine/PyMill/README.md

-Simon's-Morris
+Simon's Mill Game

-A hotseat and online multiplayer game.
+A hotseat and online 2-player game.